restful-ws/restful-ws.github.io/rest/understanding-rest.md

-REST was invented in the mid-1990s by Roy Fielding, who unveiled REST in his doctoral dissertation in 2000.
+REST was invented in the mid-1990s by Roy Fielding, who unveiled REST in his 2000 doctoral dissertation.
-Fielding, a primary author of the HTTP protocol specification.
 HTTP,
 HyperText Transfer Protocol, is the primary protocol of the World Wide
 Web.
-Fielding developed REST
-as a framework of constraints that could explain and justify design choices made in HTTP's specification, constrains that would enable HTTP to bring to life the Web's most important features and advantages.
+Fielding, one of HTTP's primary authors, developed REST as a collection of constraints that could explain and justify design choices made in its formal specification.
+REST's constraints
+bring to life the Web's most important features and advantages.